-He is the CEO and Managing Director of Mubadala Development Company, an investment vehicle wholly owned by the Government of Abu Dhabi.
-He is the Chairman of the Executive Affairs Authority of the Government of Abu Dhabi and also of The Imperial College London Diabetes Center.
-He is a member of the Abu Dhabi Executive Council, Abu Dhabi Education Council and Abu Dhabi Council for Economic Development.
-He is a board member of Dolphin Energy Limited, the Emirates Foundation and Piaggio Aero, and also the Vice Chairman of LeasePlan Corporation.
-He holds a degree in Economics and Finance from Tufts University, Boston, USA.
+Khaldoon Khalifa Al Mubarak is the group CEO and Managing Director of Mubadala Development Company, an investment vehicle wholly owned by the Government of Abu Dhabi.
+He is the Chairman of the Executive Affairs Authority of the Government of Abu Dhabi.
+He is a member of the Abu Dhabi Executive Council and Abu Dhabi Council for Economic Development.
+He holds a degree in Economics and Finance from Tufts

+University, Boston, USA.

+Board Member

-Board Member Mohammed Saif Al Suwaidi
+Mohammed Saif Al Suwaidi